brianshumate/vaultini/README.md

 ### Notes

+The following notes should help you to better understand the container structure used by Vaultini along with tips on commonly used features like specifying the Vault version to use, and more.

 #### Configuration, data & logs

 Each Vault server has a directory under `containers` that holds the server configuration, TLS certificates and key, Vault data, and audit device logs.
 For example, here is the structure of the first server, _vaultini1_ as it appears when active.